petekeller2/Epilogue-Starter-Kit/readme.md

 A starter kit using an Express implementation of Epilogue.
-It handles generic functionality like authentication and authorization as well as potentially repetitive tasks like setting up Epilogue resources and milestones.
+It handles generic functionality like authentication and authorization as well as repetitive tasks like setting up
+Epilogue resources and milestones.

 # Getting Started